 Creating a beautiful smile, beaming almost from ear to ear, has become an accepted rite of passage for teenagers these days, as common as SATs and their first date.

-In fact, dental braces are now so common that kids rarely get teased about wearing them and it’s seem as something that ‘just is’, during the teenage years.
+In fact, dental braces are now so common that kids rarely get teased about wearing them and it seems like something that ‘just is’, during the teenage years.

 To make sure that you get the outcomes that you want with your dental braces, you have ongoing maintenance and care of them to understand carefully.